agentrickard/domain/domain_theme/README.txt

 the domain, that theme will be made the default.

-NOTE: When viewing this configuration page, the theme's domain-specific settings will be displayed and the page's theme will change.
+NOTE: When viewing this configuration page, the theme's domain-specific settings will be displayed.

+NOTE: In Drupal 7, the logo and favicon files you upload per theme are no longer renamed to match the theme name.
+In order to have custom logos and favicons, you may need to name the files appropriately before they are uploaded.

 ----
 3.4 Color Module Notes